 - Integrate the machine learning engine with notification systems to alert service managers of warning signs so they can plan maintenance or immediately take a vehicle off the road.

+So, how artificial intelligence impacts fleet management?
 For electric trucks, for example, predictive maintenance software can regularly check the battery status, transfer data to the cloud, apply AI models to predict how a vehicle will consume energy under the current conditions, and notify the driver to avoid issues like a dead battery as well as to plan maintenance when the battery’s capacity goes lower than what’s specified by the OEM.